Near Rydal in Bartow County, Georgia — The American South (South Atlantic)

 Erected 2004 by Pine Log Historical Society.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Historic Pine Log Methodist Church (was approx. 3.3 miles away but has been reported missing. ); Pine Log Church Historic District Corra Harris (approx. 5.7 miles away); Rowland Springs (approx. 9.6 miles away); Old Sonora P.O.
+Historic Pine Log Methodist Church (was approx. 3.3 miles Pine Log Church Historic District (approx. 3.4 miles away); Corra Harris (approx. 5.7 miles away); Rowland Springs (approx. 9.6 miles away); Old Sonora P.O.
 Now Sonoraville (approx. 10.8 miles away); Crescent Farm Rock Barn (approx. 12.2 miles away); Confederate Memorial Cassville Cemetery (approx. 12.2 miles away); Grave of Gen. William Tatum Wofford (approx. 12.3 miles away).
 Touch for a list and map of all markers in Rydal.

 Categories. • Antebellum South, US • Native Americans • Notable Places • Settlements & Settlers •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on March 11, 2019.
 This page originally submitted on November 1, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 2,498 times since then.
+This page has been viewed 2,536 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on November 1, 2008, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.